 1. Get a Post-Secondary Education (Optional)

 Getting a post-secondary education isn’t always necessary, but it will help you find your first job or gain legitimate coding/medical experience in your field.
-Some jobs will require a bachelor’s or associate’s degree or a certificate in computer science, like lead hospital coders.
+Some jobs require a bachelor’s or associate’s degree or a certificate in computer science, like lead hospital coders.

 However, your best option is a medical coding school if you’re looking to specialize.
 These programs will teach you everything you need to become a high-quality medical coder.